usnistgov/pyPRISM/docs/install/manual.cli.rst

 Step 2: Install pyPRISM
 -----------------------
-After the depdendencies are satisfied and/or the conda environment is created **and activated**, pyPRISM can be installed to the system by running:
+After the dependencies are satisfied and/or the conda environment is created **and activated**, pyPRISM can be installed to the system by running:

 .. code-block:: bash